-- the Upper Hutt City Council Growth Strategy - Wellington City Northern Growth Management Framework - Kapiti Coast: Choosing Futures Development Management Strategy and local outcome statements contained in the Kapiti Coast Long Term Council Community Plan.
+- The Upper Hutt City Council Urban Growth Strategy - Wellington City Northern Growth Management Framework - Porirua City Development Framework - Kapiti Coast: Choosing Futures Development Management Strategy and local outcome statements contained in the Kapiti Coast Long Term Council Community Plan

 Policies 53 and 55 also need to be considered in conjunction with policy 54.
-In addition, there are also a range of 'related policies' in the Regional Policy Statement that set out matters to be considered in order to manage effects on natural resources.
+In addition, there are also a range of 'related policies' in the Regional Policy Statement that set out matters to be considered in order to manage effects on natural and physical resources.

 Structure planning integrates land use with infrastructure - such as transport networks, community services and the physical resources.
-Structure planning should also help to deliver high quality urban design.
+Structure planning should also deliver high quality urban design.